ithinuel/cargo-demangle/README.md

 Then:

-A. Demangle from stdin
+* Demangle from stdin
   `cargo objdump --release -- -d | cargo demangle | bat -l asm`
-B. Demangle from a file print to stdout
+* Demangle from a file print to stdout
   `cargo demangle somefile.asm`
-C. Demangle from a file and write the result to the same file
+* Demangle from a file and write the result to the same file
   `cargo demangle -i somefile.asm`